Kaendill/python_data_project/README.md

 ![Visualization of in-demand skills for top3 data roles in Nigeria](3_Project\image\skills_demand.png)

 ### Top Insights
-- Python and SQL are central across roles and also critical for all three roles, though their importance varies.
+- Though their importance varies, Python and SQL are central across roles and critical for all three roles.
-- Data Analysts aligns with visualization tools (Tableau, Power BI).
+- Data Analysts align with visualization tools (Tableau, Power BI).
 Learn Excel, Tableau, and Power BI for reporting.
 - Data Engineers focus on cloud and orchestration tools (AWS, Kafka, Airflow).
 Dive into cloud platforms and workflow automation.
-- Data Scientists emphasize statistical and data modeling tools (R, SAS).
-Gain proficiency in R, statistical modeling, and machine learning.
+- Data Scientists emphasize statistical and data modelling tools (R, SAS).
+Gain proficiency in R, statistical modelling, and machine learning.